The Guide to the Tongan Language(c) James Blackwood - Tonga Ministry of Tourism

 • Consonant clusters are not in the language – “ng” is not a constant cluster because it always represents just a single sound, acting as one letter in itself

-• Stress falls on the second-to-last syllable of a word with two or more syllables, except for when the last vowel is a long vowel then the stress falls on that.
+• Stress falls on the second-to-last syllable of a word with two or more syllables, except for when the last vowel is long then the stress falls on that.

 Tongan Words and Phrases to Know